Role Quality Manager

 • Setting up and maintaining the quality management system.

 • Co * performing internal audits and system verifications and validations.
-Keeping the HACCP system up to date and checking compliance with it within the organization.
-Point out deviations, make proposals for improvement measures and check the effectiveness of the corrective and improvement measures.
+Keeping the HACCP system up to date and compliance with it within the organization.
+Point out deviations, make proposals for measures and check the effectiveness of the corrective and improvement measures.

 • Registering quality data, compiling overviews, graphs, and statistics in such a way that information about the quality of products (developments / trends) becomes available.